 In this article, I'll give you an overview of the national averages for high school GPA so that you can see where you stand.
 I'll also tell you what these averages mean for you and how to understand them better in the context of the college application process.

 What's the Average High School GPA Nationally?

-According to a 2017 study written about on Inside Higher Ed, the average high school GPA in 2016 was 3.38.
+According to a 2018 study by the Fordham Institute, in 2016 the median GPA for students at more affluent schools was a 3.0 and at less affluence schools was 2.59.
 This study also found that the average high school GPA has risen steadily over the years.
 This increase in the average GPA has a lot to do with grade inflation (which we talk about in more detail below).